Life in Flanders can be exciting, surprising, and sometimes… a little confusing. This workshop helps to make sense of social connections.

 Gunilla de Graef

-For over 20 years now, diversity and inclusion have been the central themes in my professional activities.
-As a staff member of several centers of expertise, I have been able to develop my thinking and working around difference in all possible directions.
+For over 20 years, diversity and inclusion have been the central themes in Gunilla's professional activities.
+As a staff member of several centers of expertise, she has been able to develop her thinking and working around "difference" in all possible directions.
 Sometimes with a focus on cultural diversity, other times aimed at diversity in a broad sense.
-I have supervised dozens of trainings and workshops, for the most diverse target groups and in very different contexts.
-I have coordinated practice-based research, worked out methodologies, developed competence frameworks, supported expertise sharing, built networks.
-All assignments from which I drew much inspiration and motivation.
+She has supervised dozens of training sessions and workshops, for the most diverse target groups and in very different contexts.
+Gunilla has coordinated practice-based research, developed methodologies and competence frameworks, supported expertise sharing, and built networks.
+All assignments from which she drew much inspiration and motivation.

-Because I was active not only as a trainer but also as a consultant and researcher, I practiced myself in always thinking along two tracks: that of practical implementation and that of the vision, the policy that sets a framework around that concrete implementation.
-When thinking about methodologies, approaches, learning tools, I was inspired by literature, but especially by the skill and commitment of colleagues and people in the field.
-In addition, regular participation in domestic and foreign study days, conferences and colloquia helped me to draw out my own action framework for a powerful diversity policy.
-At the same time, I was also able to develop a good view of the activities of other actors in the field of diversity, both nationally and internationally.
+Because Gunilla was active not only as a trainer but also as a consultant and researcher, she has practiced herself in always thinking along two tracks: that of practical implementation and that of the vision, the policy that sets a framework around that concrete implementation.
+When thinking about methodologies, approaches, and learning tools, she has been inspired by literature, but especially by the skill and commitment of colleagues and people in the field.
+In addition, regular participation in domestic and foreign study days, conferences, and colloquia helped her to draw out her own action framework for a powerful diversity policy.
+At the same time, Gunilla has developed a good view of the activities of other actors in the field of diversity, both nationally and internationally.

 Sofie Begine